Early data show higher COVID-19 death rate for African Americans in L.A. County

 On Tuesday, officials released partial data on the racial breakdown of the COVID-19 outbreak in the region: The race or ethnicity is so far known in 57% of deaths and 43% of confirmed cases.
 (This excludes the five deaths and 302 cases reported by Long Beach and Pasadena, which run their own health agencies.)

-Out of 93 patients who died and whose race or ethnicity was reported, 17% were African Americans—a disproportionate number considering less than 1% of confirmed cases involve black patients, and that African Americans only consist 9% of the county’s population.
+Out of 93 patients who died and whose race or ethnicity was reported, 17% were African American — a disproportionate number considering less than 10% of confirmed cases involve black patients, and that African Americans only consist 9% of the county’s population.

 Of the patients who died and whose race was known, 19% were Asian and 27% were white.
 Asian residents make up about 15% of the county’s population, while white residents make up about 26%.

-Note: Correction: A previous version of this story provided an incorrect number for the percentage of confirmed cases among African Americans and the percentage of Latinos in L.A.
-County.
-This post has been updated.